Interdisciplinary Problems and Methods

 It is no longer enough to simply graduate with a 2:1.
 You need to graduate with the skills employers are looking for - skills you will actually use in the workplace.
 We will teach you how to communicate effectively across disciplinary boundaries so you can deliver genuinely useful work to a variety of audiences in written, oral, and graphic form.
 Not only this, but you'll recognise and have a nuanced understanding of any ethical issues associated with your work.
 The organisations in our network are excited to meet you!

 Transferable skills.
 Often talked about but rarely explained.
 At LIS, your learning and development will extend beyond the constraints of a traditional lecture theatre.
 We will encourage you to be hungry for knowledge and to demonstrate an independence of mind.
 Your third-year Capstone research project will be a good opportunity to demonstrate this.
 Here, you will work on a real-world scenario to dissect a complex problem before drawing upon your previous learnings to propose a solution.

 Please note the programme and module structure below is indicative and likely to change (including the module names).
 The details below give you a flavour of what you may study during your first year at LIS.
-We will be sharing further module information for years 2 and 3 shortly.

 Quantitative Methods Ia: Thinking Like a Scientist

 This first Quantitative Methods module presents an introduction to quantitative and scientific thinking (Part A) and the basic techniques of estimation in statistics and probability (Part B).
 A grounding in statistical methods and estimation techniques forms the core of all quantitative methods that involve large volumes of observed and inferred data – such as we find in all complex real-world problems.